folio-org/folio-ansible/doc/ansible-roles.md

 Okapi.
 Depends on mod-circulation-build, docker-engine, and okapi-docker or okapi-src.

-## mod-metadata-build
-Clones and builds the source from folio-org/mod-metadata on GitHub.
-Depends on:
-- common
-- openjdk-8
-- maven-3

 ## mod-metadata
 Loads the Docker images for the inventory-storage and inventory modules from Docker Hub, registers and deploys as a system service in